skyde/Interaction/README.md

 Using eye tracking, footpedals and keyboard macros created way to interact with the computer.

-Originally made for an injured wrist, but is very comfortable for day to day use since strain on the body is minimal.
+Originally made for an injured wrist, but use for day to day use since is very comfortable.

 # Eye Gaze